-- 29. Timely and accurate diagnoses and early warning systems for disease emergence are critical for swift responses, achieving effective disease control, and minimising losses and costs. - 30.
+- 29. Timely and accurate diagnoses and early warning systems for disease emergence, and rapid reporting of suspected disease outbreaks to competent authorities are all critical for swift responses, achieving effective disease control, and minimising losses and costs. - 30.
 The detection of new, emerging disease, robust risk assessments, and effective disease control in and around wetlands all rely on effective disease surveillance and monitoring. - 31.
-Identifying when a disease presents a 'problem' is complex and requires thorough disease investigation and existing good long-term surveillance information. - 32.
+Identifying when a disease presents a 'problem' is complex and needs thorough disease investigation and existing good long-term surveillance information. - 32.
 In the event of a suspected outbreak of disease, wetland managers are not expected to be the final disease diagnostician.
 However, they should play a key role in an outbreak investigation team.